 Answer: Exposure of bodily inviolability of a person to sexual acts or to sexual jokes or expressions without physical contact is defined as harassment.
 Accordingly, all employees are prohibited to engage in any act that falls within this definition.
-Furthermore, anyone disturbing those who have filed a complaint or report about a harassment case or those assisting the investigation regarding such a case will not be tolerated.
-If you believe that your line manager or another colleague engage in sexual acts that are considered as harassment contract the Human Resources Department or the Ethics Board.
+Furthermore, anyone engaging in negative attitudes and behaviors towards individuals who have filed complaints or reports about harassment or who assist in the investigation during such a case will not be tolerated.
+If you believe that your line manager or another colleague engage in sexual acts that are considered as harassment, contact the Human Resources Department or the Ethics Board.

 Question: I always complete the tasks assigned to me in a timely manner.
 However, my line manager is obsessed with untidiness of my desk.
 This is how I work.
 He/she started to intimidate me by threatening to report this in my personal file if I continue like this.
-I consider this behavior as "violation of privacy" or "mobbing".
+I consider this behaviour as "violation of privacy" or "mobbing".
 What do you think?

 Answer: You cannot consider insistence of your line manager to enforce company policies as harassment.
-Your manager is only asking you to observe company policies governing confidentiality and productivity as a person who is responsible for ensuring and maintaining efficiency and effectiveness at the work place.
+Your manager is only asking you to observe company policies governing confidentiality and productivity as a person who is responsible for ensuring and maintaining efficiency and effectiveness at the workplace.
 Your line manager is responsible for keeping the books and documents of the company in an orderly manner, maintaining an effective archiving system and maintaining confidential information in accordance with the rules.
 Thus, you should consider the persistence of your line manager in enforcement of tidy desk policy as an official warning regarding your job rather than violation of privacy.